 Money orders are prepaid payment instruments issued by financial institutions, post offices, and retail locations.
 They require upfront payment, making them more secure than personal checks since the issuing institution guarantees the funds.
 Money orders contain unique serial numbers and security features — including watermarks, security threads, and color-shifting ink — that prevent counterfeiting and enable tracking.

-Three major issuers dominate the rental payment market: USPS money orders (maximum $1,000 domestic, never expire, fee up to $2.35), Western Union (available at retail locations, fee up to $5), and MoneyGram (available at Walmart locations for as low as $1.88).
+Three major issuers dominate the rental money order market: USPS (maximum $1,000 domestic, no expiration, fee up to $2.35), Western Union (available at retail locations, fee up to $5), and MoneyGram (available at Walmart for as low as $1.88).
 Fees typically range from $1–$5 depending on the issuer, making money orders affordable for most tenants while giving landlords guaranteed payment security.

 Property managers prefer money orders because they eliminate bounced payment risk.
 Unlike personal checks, money orders cannot be canceled after issuance, providing payment certainty for landlords.
-Tenants without traditional bank accounts can purchase money orders at post offices, grocery stores, and convenience retailers nationwide, making this payment method accessible across diverse tenant populations.
+Tenants without traditional bank accounts can purchase money orders at post offices, grocery stores, and convenience retailers nationwide.
+This makes the payment method accessible across diverse tenant populations.

 Benefits of Money Orders Compared to Other Rent Payment Methods